 LPHA or its OMC site designee must assist all women seeking OMC Services in accessing prenatal services as follows:

-LPHA must provide follow up services to clients and women referred to LPHA by the 211 Info and other referral sources; inform these individuals of the link to the local renatal are rovider system; and provide advocacy and support to individuals in accessing prenatal and related services.
+LPHA must provide follow up services to clients and women referred to LPHA by the 211 Info and other referral sources; inform these individuals of the link to the local prenatal care provider system; and provide advocacy and support to individuals in accessing prenatal and related services.

 LPHA must provide facilitated and coordinated intake services and referral to the following services: Clinical Prenatal Care (CPC) Services (such as pregnancy testing, counseling, Oregon Health Plan (“OHP”) application assistance, first prenatal care appointment); MCM Services (such as initial care needs assessment and home visiting services); WIC Services; health risk screening; other pregnancy support programs; and other prenatal services as needed.

 LPHA shall make available OMC Services to all pregnant women within the county.
-Special outreach shall be directed to ow-ncome women and women who are members of racial and ethnic minorities or who receive assistance in finding and initiating CPC.
+Special outreach shall be directed to low-income women and women who are members of racial and ethnic minorities or who receive assistance in finding and initiating CPC.
 Outreach includes activities such as talks at meetings of local minority groups, exhibits at community functions to inform the target populations, and public health education with a focus on the target minorities.
-Low-ncome having an annual household income which is 185% or less of the federal poverty level (“FPL”) for an individual or family.
+Low-income is defined as having an annual household income which is 185% or less of the federal poverty level (“FPL”) for an individual or family.

-LPHA shall make available to all ow-ncome pregnant women within the county assistance in applying for OHP coverage.
+LPHA shall make available to all low-income pregnant women within the county assistance in applying for OHP coverage.

-LPHA shall make available to all ow-ncome pregnant women within the county and all pregnant women within the county who are members of racial and ethnic minorities referrals to additional perinatal health services.
+LPHA shall make available to all low-income pregnant women within the county and all pregnant women within the county who are members of racial and ethnic minorities referrals to additional perinatal health services.

 LPHA shall designate a representative who shall attend OMC site meetings conducted by OHA.

 Except as specified below, LPHA shall deliver directly all OMC Services supported in whole or in part with financial assistance provided to LPHA under this Agreement.
-With the prior written approval of OHA, LPHA may contract with one or more roviders for the delivery of OMC Services.
+With the prior written approval of OHA, LPHA may contract with one or more providers for the delivery of OMC Services.

+d.
 MCM Services Procedural and Operational Requirements.
 For those clients not enrolled in a CCO, all MCM Services provided with funds under this Program Element as well as those provided through OHP must be delivered in accordance with the Maternity Case Management Program requirements set forth in OAR 410-130-0595.
-Services arranged through a contract with a CCO may have a different definition; funds provided under this Program Element are available for use for these contracted perinatal activities, within the limitations described in Subsection of this Program Element
+Services arranged through a contract with a CCO may have a different definition; funds provided under this Program Element are available for use for these contracted perinatal activities, within the limitations described in Subsection 4.a. of this Program Element

 Babies First! and Nurse Family Partnership Services Procedural and Operational Requirements.
 All B1st!/NFP Services supported in whole or in part with funds provided under this Agreement must be delivered in accordance with the following procedural and operational requirements.